q-cardIA/qcardia-models/README.md

 ```
 pip install -e "path/to/qcardia-models"
 ```
+(It may be neccessary to first upgrade pip using `python3 -m pip install --upgrade pip`)

 ### Getting started
 While it is recommended to use a configuration file to initialize models, models can be initialized as shown below: